dsquaredb/OpenSocialOnPantheon/README.md

 ### Update on your local machine

 You may also place your site in Git mode, clone it locally, and then run composer commands from there.
 Commit and push your files back up to Pantheon as usual.

+### If you find bugs with this repository, please create an issue.